siserin/blind9/doc/arm/man_nsupdate.rst

 ~~~~~~~~~~~

 ``nsupdate`` is used to submit Dynamic DNS Update requests as defined in
-RFC 2136 to a name server.
+:rfc:`2136` to a name server.
 This allows resource records to be added or
 removed from a zone without manually editing the zone file.
 A single
 update request can contain requests to add or remove more than one
 resource record.